zzndotzhangzhinan/clawpaper/README.md

 There are several folds in this repository:

-1. Fold ``main'' contains code for the numerical results in the main text, i.e., Figures 1-2 and the application section.
-It also contains code for Figures 3-4, Figures 7-8 and Figure 12 in the Supplement.
+1. Fold ``main'' contains code for the numerical results in the main text, i.e., Figures 1-2 the simulation study section.
+It also contains code for Figure D.1, Figures E.1-E.2 and Figure E.6 in the Supplement.
-2. Fold ``adad-storey'' contains code for Figure 5 in the Supplement.
+2. Fold ``adad-storey'' contains code for Figure D.2 in the Supplement.
-3. Fold ``adaptivity_level'' contains code for Figure 6 in the Supplement.
+3. Fold ``adaptivity_level'' contains code for Figure D.3 in the Supplement.
-4. Fold ``dependence'' contains code for Figures 9-11 in the Supplement.
+4. Fold ``dependence'' contains code for Figures E.3-E.5 in the Supplement.
-5. Fold ``srandom'' contains code for Figure 13 in the Supplement.
+5. Fold ``srandom'' contains code for Figure E.7 in the Supplement.
-6. Fold ``twosample'' contains code for Figure 14 in the Supplement.
+6. Fold ``twosample'' contains code for Figure E.8 in the Supplement.
-7. Fold ``yeast'' contains code for Figure 15 in the Supplement.
+7. Fold ``yeast'' contains code for Figure E.9 in the Supplement.

 **HOW TO IMPLEMENT**
 For example, run the following code to reproduce Figure 1 of our paper: